-Author - Raju Kumar, a 3rd Year Law student at Chanakya National Law University, Patna
+Authored by Raju Kumar, a 3rd year student of Chanakya National Law University, Patna.

 When our pen starts running we must write it with great satisfaction that India enjoys the position of the most Democratic nation in the world and has been given some fundamental rights under the constitution of India.
 But, in recent times it has been seen that the UAPA is being misused.
 Earlier even before the colonial period, such laws which restrict the people from speech and expression were not in such a harsh manner which is currently prevailing in India.
 Recently, while dealing with the UAPA Case the Delhi High Court has interpreted the jurisprudence of UAPA in the favour of the petitioner and has slapped the state on ‘Terror Tag’.
 This Blog aims to study UAPA with reference to the Fundamental right and other International laws.